AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/1_0_Transcript.md

 So let's talk about that.
 Let's talk about your reasons for taking this course.
 You've already invested some money and you're ready to invest some time.

-That shows that you have a desire.
-What is it exactly that you desire?
+That shows that you have a `desire`.
+What is it `exactly that you desire`?
 What is it that you hope to get out of this?
 What kind of benefits?
 Are they personal benefits, strictly for yourself, the way you feel, the way you function?
 Do you want to help your family, your loved ones?
 Do you want to have a family, help a family?
 Maybe it's career, that you want help in your career.
 Maybe it has to do with leisure time pursuits and recreational pursuits.

 That's the thing that you need most in your life right now.
 What is the reason that you have right now, the primary reason that you have for wanting to improve your life?
 Think about that for a moment.
 What is it that you want?
 When you achieve that, how will that help you?
 How will your life be different?
 That's an important thing to think about and to focus on.